root-project/root/docbook/users-guide/MathLibraries.md

 disadvantage is that is much slower than the others (see timing table).
 For more information on the generator see the following article:

--   F. James, “RANLUX: A Fortran implementation of the high quality pseudo-random number generator of Lüscher”, Computer Physics Communication, 79 (1994) 111.
+-   F. James, "RANLUX: A Fortran implementation of the high quality pseudo-random number generator of Lüscher", Computer Physics Communication, 79 (1994) 111.

 ### TRandom2